QingyuLiu0521/ICSD/README.md

 This is the official repository for the **ICSD** dataset.

+**Please note that our paper is currently under review.
+We will make all data publicly available once the paper is accepted.**

 ## About ⭐️
 🎤 **ICSD** is a comprehensive audio event dataset for infant cry and snoring detection with the following features:
 - containing over *3.3* hours of strongly labeled data and *1* hour of weakly labeled data;